bmprz2/lightning-alert/README.md

 2) Conversion of latitude-longitude pair to quadkey was picked up from [https://docs.microsoft.com/en-us/bingmaps/articles/bing-maps-tile-system?redirectedfrom=MSDN].
 3) It was assumed that quadKey is unique to an asset.

+**Answers to questions**
+1) What is the time complexity for determining if a strike has occurred for a particular asset?
+*[bob] O(n) where n is the number of known strikes.*

+3) If we put this code into production, but found it too slow, or it needed to scale to many more users or more frequent strikes, what are the first things you would think of to speed it up?
+*[bob] This can be converted to a micro-service and deployed to the cloud in auto-scaling instances behind a load balancer.
+This way each user request is a separate process that is not dependent*
+* on others.
+If needed, deployment to multiple availability zones can be looked at as an option too to provide performant service in critical locations. *
+* Also, assets can be cached so there's no need to fetch them repeatedly.
+Similarly, the alerts can be put in a distributed store that is synchronized across instances.
+This ensures reliability.*
+3) It was assumed that quadKey is unique to an asset.

 **Answers to questions:**

 **1) What is the time complexity for determining if a strike has occurred for a particular asset?**